 Changes in the repo rate and bank-lending rates have an effect on debt-market instruments.
 The prices of debt-market instruments and the interest rates are inversely related.
 When the economy does well, the interest rates are often raised.
 But rising interest rates lead to a fall in debt-instrument prices.

-This is why equity markets’ performance is often at odds with debt-market instruments’ prices, because the former looks up when the economy is on a roll, while debt-market instruments plummet.
+This is why equity markets’ performance is often at odds with debt-market instruments’ prices because the former looks up when the economy is on a roll, while debt-market instruments plummet.

-The degree to which the prices of debt-market instruments are affected by interest rates are also dictated by their maturity periods.
+The degree to which the prices of debt-market instruments are affected by interest rates is also dictated by their maturity periods.
 If the maturity period is short then the sensitivity of prices to changes in interest rates is low as well.